fchest/EEG-AAD/eeg-aad-challenge2026-task2-baselines-master/README.md

 ## Inference
 -Task1 Cross-subject: we provided 10 unseen subjects for test.
 For inference, same as for validation, each unseen test subject EEG data was first segmented into 6,580 decision windows.
 The optimal model saved from the validation set was used for inference.

--Task2 Cross-Session: For the testing phase, we provided 10 unseen subjects for test, each unseen test subject EEG data was first segmented into 6,580 decision windows, following the same process as validation: models trained on the audio-only scenario (Already released during the training phase
-) are tested on data from the audio-visual scenario.
+-Task2 Cross-Session: For the testing phase, we provided 10 unseen subjects for test, each unseen test subject EEG data was first segmented into 6,580 decision windows, following the same process as validation: models trained on the audio-only scenario (Already released during the training phase) are tested on data from the audio-visual scenario.
+During the testing phase, due to the limitation of the test data, participants may choose to use the weights from the final training epoch to generate the test results.
+In addition, considering that each participant may have their own data processing methods and model designs, they can decide whether to apply CSP processing when loading the test data.

 # Results
 Our strategy yields the following results that serve as baseline